Ethics for Case Managers, Part 2

 By taking action that resulted in solutions, Sierra and her assistant were also able to comply with Rule 1 of the Code of Professional Conduct for Case Managers (A CCM will not intentionally falsify an application or other documents) and completed the backlog of required documentation (CCMC, 2015).

 The causes and prevention of burnout are interrelated, involving both workers who suffer burnout and the environment in which they work.
 To prevent burnout, individuals need to identify and resolve stress-producing issues, and employers need to identify and address workplace stressors that create burnout.
-When healthcare professionals and their organizations address these matters, both benefit.
+When healthcare professionals and their organizations both address these matters, both benefit.
 Individuals experience less burnout and organizations maintain a staff that provides patients with the highest quality care.

-What Organizations Can Do to Prevent Burnout
+What Organizations Can Do to Improve the Work Environment

 When employees suffer burnout and become cynical, detached, and exhausted, productivity is reduced, standards are compromised, and the reputation of the organization is diminished.
 This is particularly true in service industries such as those that provide healthcare.